briantingtc/javascript/react/README.md

-# Airbnb React/JSX Style Guide
+# Jane React/JSX Style Guide

-*A mostly reasonable approach to React and JSX*
+*Heavily Borrowed from the Airbnb Style Guide*

 ## Table of Contents